Planck & Blackbody Radiation

 Blackbody Radiation & Planck's Law

-Hot objects emit thermal radiation.
-Classical physics (Rayleigh-Jeans) predicted that intensity would rise without limit as wavelength decreases — the "ultraviolet catastrophe."
+Classical physics (Rayleigh-Jeans law) predicted spectral radiance , meaning intensity would rise without limit as wavelength decreases — the ultraviolet catastrophe.
+This catastrophically disagreed with experiment at short wavelengths.

 Key Takeaways (TL;DR)